Abrasel-Nacional/opendelivery-v2/docs/overview.md

 - GitHub is the canonical source for issues, decisions, and change tracking.
 - The specification is under continuous weekly review by the technical committees.
-- Documentation tooling (e.g., Redoc) is an implementation detail and may change without affecting the protocol.
+- Documentation presentation tooling is an implementation detail and may change without affecting the protocol.

 ---